FAIMS/FAIMS2-Documentation/docs/FAIMS+Data,+UI+and+Logic+Cook-Book.md

-This will create an attribute for \'name\' with deleted set to true.
+This will create an attribute for 'name' with deleted set to true.
 Add this to the attribute list when you save the entity and it will mark the name attribute as deleted.